 - Use less ripe strawberries.
 Riper strawberries tend to be more moist and could end up making the frosting too wet.

 - Add the powdered sugar a little bit at a time and always start on low speed to keep it from making a mess in your kitchen.

-- If your strawberries were frozen, be sure to defrost them and drain off any excess liquid before using them.
+- While I don’t recommend frozen berries, if your strawberries were frozen, be sure to defrost them and drain off any excess liquid before using them.

 Join my mailing list - and receive a free eBook!